solita/solita.github.com/_posts/2022-09-14-utilizing-state-machines-in-front-end-development.md

 author: jtiala
 excerpt: State machines and statecharts are powerful computational models, that have been used for decades in software development.
 As front-end developers, we might have forgotten them for a while, but in recent years, there has been newly founded hype around them.
 And rightfully so!
 tags:
-  - state machines
+  - State machines
-  - statecharts
+  - Statecharts
-  - xstate
+  - Xstate
   - JavaScript
 ---